raft-tech/TANF-app/tdrs-frontend/nginx/README.md

 ## Security

 ### Whitelist IPs
 A list of IP addresses has been added to ```ip_whitelist.conf```.
 This means any request from an ip address not in the subnets included in this file will be rejected.
-This list is created manualy and needs to be maintained to whitelist and include user IP subnets.
+This list is created manually and needs to be maintained to whitelist and include user IP subnets.

 ### Security Headers
 All security headers are following best practices from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) and [OWASP](https://owasp.org/www-project-secure-headers/) and are added with comments on the config files.